drdeltree/Waybar-Theme-red-accents-/README.md

   yay -S waybar-module-pacman-updates-git
 ```
 - Copy the downloaded config.jsonc and style.css files (these are usually located in your ~/Downloads/ folder) and replace the existing configuration files in <br>
+- Create a backup of your current config.jsonc and style.css before replacing them
 ```
 cp -r ~/Downloads/config.jsonc ~/.config/waybar/
 ```